Nitrux/sb-manager/README.md

 ### Requirements

 - Nitrux 3.7.1+.
+> [!TIP]
-> _♦ Information: The utility will work out of the box starting with the mentioned release._
+> The utility will work out of the box starting with the mentioned release._

 #### Installation

 For Nitrux releases where SB Manager is not available by default, do the following:
+> [!WARNING]
-> _⚠️ Important: To permanently add sb-manager to the root, see our tutorial [Filesystem, Security, Privacy, and Anonymization Features in Nitrux](https://nxos.org/tutorial/filesystem-security-privacy-and-anonymization-features-in-nitrux/)_
+> To permanently add sb-manager to the root, see our tutorial [Filesystem, Security, Privacy, and Anonymization Features in Nitrux](https://nxos.org/tutorial/filesystem-security-privacy-and-anonymization-features-in-nitrux/)_

 ```
 git clone --depth=1 https://github.com/Nitrux/sb-manager.git $HOME/nuts